 SSL/TLS vs plaintext/STARTTLS port numbers

-Both of these problems resulted in significant compatibility issues with existing clients, and so most system administrators continued to just use plaintext connections on one port number, and implicit encrypted connections on a separate port number.
+Since both of these issues caused significant problems for existing clients, most services continued to use plain text connections on one port number, and offer secure, implicit SSL/TLS connections on a second port number.

 SMTP STARTTLS as an exception

 There is one exception to this debate around using SSL/TLS and using STARTTLS: SMTP.